ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay.md

   * I want to Stop Videos Starting Automatically
 * It would be good to add a link to this topic: How does Autoplay Select the next Video to play?
 * I also recommend creating a "How to" pop-up, telling users to switch this on / off if they would like to use it.
+* Reader: User, Sales representative, Tester and developer (if this content is produced as part of the design for the functionality and only becomes its post creation description after it is developed).